Colon Cancer: Reducing Your Risk

 Colonoscopy and other screening options

-Most people should start screening at age 50.
-For African-Americans, the recommendation is age 45.
-Those with a family history of colon cancer, or other risk factors and may need to begin screening tests earlier.
+Most people should start screening at age 45.
+Those with a family history of colon cancer, or other risk factors, may need to begin screening tests earlier.
 Your doctor can help you determine when you should begin.
 As with many cancers, early detection is your best defense against colon and rectal cancer.
+The Black community faces the highest rates of colorectal cancer in the US, compared to any other racial/ethnic group.

 Learn more about why a colonoscopy is your best defense against colon cancer.
 Talk to your doctor about whether these other choices are right for you: